sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

-   If you see a warning while running tests that no code coverage driver is available, it means that you are using the PHP CLI binary (``php``) and do not have Xdebug loaded.
-The `Xdebug installation guide <https://xdebug.org/docs/install>`_ explains how Xdebug can be installed and configured.
-Alternatively, you may use the PHPDBG binary (``phpdbg``) instead of the PHP CLI one.
+   If you see a warning while running tests that no code coverage driver is available, it means that you are using the PHP CLI binary (``php``) and do not have Xdebug or PCOV loaded.

 PHPUnit can generate an HTML-based code coverage report as well as XML-based logfiles with code coverage information in various formats